Hoang604/demo-shopping-application/README.md

 **Accessing the Application:**

-Once the containers are running, you can access the application through your web browser with url localhost:8080
+Once the containers are running, you can access the application through your web browser.

+*   **URL:** `localhost:8080`

 **Stopping the Application:**